-Hero Electric Partners With Massive Mobility to Set up 10,000 EV Charging Stations
+Hero Electric Partners with Massive Mobility to Set Up 10,000 EV Charging Stations

-India’s largest electric two-wheeler company, Hero Electric announced its partnership with Delhi-based EV charging solutions start-up Massive Mobility.
-Offering a boost to the existing charging infrastructure in the country, Hero Electric and Massive Mobility have stipulated to set up 10,000 EV charging stations across the country.
+India’s largest electric two-wheeler company, Hero Electric has announced its partnership with Delhi-based EV charging solutions start-up Massive Mobility.
+Hero Electric and Massive Mobility will set up 10,000 EV charging stations across the country.
 Furthermore, this network can be availed by all-electric vehicles and will push for more standardisation between manufacturers.

 Massive Mobility is a startup working to design a smart connected network of charging solutions catering to 3-wheeler and 2-wheeler EVs.
 Through its cloud-based solutions, it enables parking and charging point owners to offer charging services to users.
 It is dedicated to creating a fully integrated charging experience where hardware and software are aligned with OEMs to provide a smooth and resistance-free experience to EV owners.
 Through this collaboration, Hero Electric looks to ramp up the charging infrastructure across the country to help drive and encourage the adoption of electric mobility.